Collecting from Microsoft Windows using WEC/WEF¶

 2.1.
 Open the Group Policy Management Console

-Navigate to Windows Administrative Tools > Group Policy Management, select your domain, DOMAIN.int
+Navigate to Windows Administrative Tools > Group Policy Management, select your domain, DOMAIN.int in this example.

 2.2.
 Create Group Policy Object

-In the Group Policy Management console, select your domain, such as DOMAIN.int
+In the Group Policy Management console, select your domain, such as DOMAIN.int.

 Right-click the domain and choose "Create a GPO in this domain, and Link it here....